KamalideenAK/Comprehensive-Deployment-of-Microsoft-Defender-for-Identity-with-Full-Prerequisite-Configuration/README.md

 After onboarding, the sensor is visible in the security.microsoft.com portal.
 Additional configuration is possible.
 For each sensor the following options are available:

 ✅ Enable delayed updated
-✅Configure additional network adapters
+✅ Configure additional network adapters
-✅Configure description
+✅ Configure description

 ***Delayed update***

 Defender for Identity releases rapidly new updates and features.
 When used in production it can be advised to configure a sort of deployment ring for the initial test and larger gradual update process.
 With the delayed update it is possible to delay the updates automatically.

 <img width="1024" height="212" alt="image" src="https://github.com/user-attachments/assets/e2444fab-344b-498a-86c8-346e1608dde3" />